CuriousGeekyDude/AsteroidSDL3/README.md

 # AsteroidSDL3

+## About
+A classical 2D Asteroid game made up of 2 levels.

 ## Requirements
-You need to have a x64 computer and visual studio 2022 installed.
+You need to have a x64 computer and a Mscvc compiler that supports C++20.

-## About
-A 2D classical Asteroid game made up of 2 levels.

 ## How to build